Storyblok Raises $80M Series C - Read News

 Storyblok provides a list of webhooks for communicating with third-party applications.
 In order to make it happen, you only need to provide a list of endpoints, aka apps that you want to connect.
 After that, each time content is updated or published within the CMS, Storyblok will notify all that endpoints.
 This approach is beneficial when you want to clean a cache or start the build process whenever new content is published.

-Section titled 5 ways to use webhooks with Storyblok 5 ways to use webhooks with Storyblok
+5 ways to use webhooks with Storyblok

 Storyblok users have access to both APIs and webhooks, and here is a list of the most popular webhook use-cases: